-Prior to the data collection and analysis processes, it was predicted that most undergraduate college students' perspectives and preferences have likely changed over the past two years regarding college course delivery modalities, with most now favoring hybrid college classes of some sort.
+Prior to the data collection and analysis processes, it was predicted that most undergraduate college students' perspectives and preferences have likely changed over the past two years regarding college course delivery modalities, with most likely now favoring hybrid college classes of some sort.
 Additionally, when students take courses online or in a hybrid format, their cost-benefit ratio of going to college likely improves due to a reduction of costs, which increases the value of their higher education investment.

 One anticipated result is that traditional college undergraduate students likely did not prefer, or did not put much thought into, taking college courses via the computer in some capacity before the COVID-19 global viral pandemic started, nor had positive sentiments associated with online education at the beginning of the pandemic.
-However, after being thrusted into the online educational environment and having to adapt to it, more college students likely started preferring more online course delivery components or options of some sort and grew to value the increased flexibility and convenience that comes with digital course delivery options.
+However, after being thrusted into the online educational environment and having to adapt to it, more college students likely preferred more online course delivery components or options of some sort and grew to value the increased flexibility and convenience that comes with digital course delivery options.
 This conceptual framework is based on the knowledge that as the pandemic progressed and more courses were offered in an online or hybrid modality, students adapted and acclimated more to online education, which likely altered their perspectives and preferences as more benefits were realized and experienced from each learner's first-hand viewpoint.

 Another factor that was thought to possibly contribute to students' shifting perceptions and preferences could be that faculty became more technically savvy and were able to adapt and facilitate college courses over the computer more effectively and efficiently.
-The technology likely evolved to include additional features and functionality to aid in more dynamic facilitation of online education.
-As professors adjusted and broadened their technological skill sets, their comfort level likely increased as well, providing additional opportunities to develop and integrate active learning methods into their class sessions to increase student engagement.
+The technology likely evolved to include additional features and functionality to aid in more effective facilitation of online education.
+As professors adjusted and broadened their technological skill sets, their comfort level likely increased as well, providing more opportunities to develop and integrate active learning methods into their class sessions to increase student engagement.

 Many aspects of course delivery trends that have been experienced with increased frequency in higher education over the past couple years will likely carry over and become expected by college students, beyond pandemic times.
-With most college students across the country now having first-hand experiences with online education in some capacity, another benefit that many college students have experienced is related to personal finances and saving money by taking some or all classes in an online or hybrid format.
+With most college students across the country now having first-hand experiences with online education in some capacity, the benefits of online and hybrid course delivery are being realized by many.
+One of these benefits may be related to personal finances and saving money by taking some or all classes online or in a hybrid format.
 "Going to college requires students and their families to make a substantial investment of both their time and money" (Toutkoushian, et al, 2016, p.
 45).
 According to the cost-sharing theoretical perspective, as well as recent higher education data, higher education financial burdens have been increasingly shifting from the government and taxpayers onto students and families (Johnstone, 2006).
 Online education offers unique ways to save time and money, which is more beneficial and important now than ever before for students and their families.

-The cost-benefit ratio of attending college improves for students who take online or hybrid courses, which leads to a healthier level of financial wellness.
+The cost-benefit ratio of attending college improves for students who take courses with an online component, and this leads to a healthier level of financial wellness.
 Although the exact costs savings may be difficult to calculate, costs of going to college can be estimated, and various factors can be taken into consideration to determine if online education saves students money overall.
 "The true costs of attending college are hard for students to determine a priori due to the confusing way in which colleges and universities price their services" (Toutkoushian, et al, 2016, p.
 46).